paulelliott/fabrication-site/views/_content.markdown

 The callbacks are all stackable, meaning that you can declare multiple in a fabricator and they will not be clobbered when you inherit another fabricator.

+#### Aliases

+You can provide aliases for a fabricator by supplying the :aliases option to the Fabricator call.

+    Fabricator(:thingy, aliases: [:widget, :wocket])

+You can now call Fabricate with :thingy, :widget, or :wocket and receive back the generated object.

 #### Reloading

 If you need to reset fabrication back to its original state after it has been